 Tips for Hiking Badlands National Park

-- Entrance fee to the park is $30 per vehicle and that is valid for 7 days from purchase.
+The entrance fee to Badlands National Park is $30 per vehicle and that is valid for 7 days from purchase.
 It is open 365 days per year and 24 hours per day.

 Where to Stay Near Badlands National Park